A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Summary and concluding remarks

-Fourth, we compared our algorithm based on the alternative approximate PITE with the ones in the previous works \cite{Kosugi.2022, Nishi.2023}.
+Fourth, we compared our algorithm based on the AAPITE with the ones in the previous works \cite{Kosugi.2022, Nishi.2023}.
 The result implies that the original approximate PITE \cite{Kosugi.2022} and even the improved version \cite{Nishi.2023} with varying time steps are not suitable for the task of solving differential equations since they undergo the rapid decrease of the success probability owing to $m_0<1$.
-On the other hand, we also compared the alternative approximate PITE with the HHL algorithm and concluded that our proposed approximate PITE uses much less ancillary qubits while the performances are comparable.
-Besides, we used the comparison with a previous work on the advection-diffusion equation to address that our quantum algorithm based on the grid method (a specific FSM) outperforms the HHL algorithms using the sparse discretized matrices by the FDMs.
+Besides, we also compared the AAPITE with a (time-sequential) QLSA (the HHL algorithm) and a VQA in \cite{Ingelmann.2024} for a specified advection-diffusion equation, and concluded that our quantum algorithm based on the real-space grid method (a specific FSM) outperforms the (time-sequential) QLSAs using the sparse discretized matrices by the backward Euler FDM.
 If the boundary condition is not important or is periodic, then the discretization based on the FSM is recommended because it has better precision than many other discretization methods (FDM, FEMs, etc.) as $N$ increases and can be explicitly and efficiently implemented on quantum computers.
-Furthermore, our proposed approximate PITE circuit can also be applied to other discretized matrices deriving from the FDMs, FEMs, etc. In such cases, we need a subroutine implementing the RTE operator for the discretized Hamiltonian, which is possible by the general techniques in \cite{BCK15, Childs.2017} using more ancillary qubits.
+In fact, the AAPITE circuit can also be applied to other discretized matrices deriving from the FDMs, FEMs, etc. In such cases, we need an oracle implementing the RTE operator for the square root of the discretized Hamiltonian, which is possible by the general techniques in \cite{Gilyen.2019, BCK15} although the explicit gate count/circuit depth of the oracle is not yet clarified in general cases.
+Moreover, we discussed the implementation with the QSVT-based QLSA, one of the best-order QLSAs, and found that our proposed algorithm achieved an exponential improvement regarding the matrix size at the cost that the dependence on the reciprocal of the error bound is polynomial.
+Furthermore, the practical implementation of the QSVT-based QLSA is not applicable because the classical computation of the phase factors in the QSVT becomes unstable and intractable for a large condition number.
+The QLSAs require an efficient preconditioning that will introduce additional classical/quantum costs, while the preconditioning is not necessary for our algorithm.